 A water supply reservoir was required to meet the water demands for a proposed mill associated with a large gold mining project.
 The size of the reservoir to meet the mill demands had to be determined through hydrologic flow modeling of Fish Creek, as well as Last Chance and Solo Creeks.
 The analysis of the availability of surface water flows was complicated by permafrost conditions and extensive ice issues during the wintertime.
 The result of the analyses was that either reservoir was designed that was sufficient to meet all of the mill demands even under the harsh wintertime conditions at the site.

 A number of reservoir operational studies have been completed using hydrologic flow data sets to assess the most efficient mode of operation to meet a projected water supply demand while, at the same time, evaluating carryover storage and minimizing spills to evaluate average and firm yields.
 Water management techniques are also frequently applied and include water conservation and water reuse.
 Reservoir operational models have been conducted on a number of sites, including Rueter-Hess Reservoir, Orlando Reservoir, Cucharas Reservoir, reservoirs to be used to optimize exchange potential, and augmentation ponds.

 Cherry Creek Alluvial Modeling Project:

 LWS has developed a numerical surface water/ground water flow model of the Upper Cherry Creek Basin to evaluate the average and firm yield of the Cherry Creek alluvial aquifer, based on changing hydrologic conditions associated with Cherry Creek stream flows.
-This study is being conducted with multiple municipal water supply entities in the Upper Cherry Creek Basin in an effort to develop a regional approach to surface water and alluvial ground water supply management to optimize the firm yield of beneficial uses for all project participants.
+This study is being conducted with multiple municipal water supply entities in the Upper Cherry Creek Basin an effort to develop a regional approach to surface water and alluvial ground water supply management.